daodaofr/caffe-re-id/README.md

 See examples/re-id for the examples in our paper.

-Please cite Caffe in your publications if it helps your research:
+Please cite our paper in your publications if it helps your research:

     @inproceedings{DBLP:conf/eccv/YanNSMYY16,